Jonghyun-Chung/ChimeSongRequest-iOS-/README.md

 Students are limited to requesting only one song per a day that they must request a week beforehand and three songs to be played per day: one for the song that gets the most votes from other students and two based on the selection of Chimemasters after reading song requests with their reasons why they want that song.

-A list of how your app addresses each of the requirements (iOS / Backend) The iOS part of this app satisfies all the requirements for this project.

 1. We implemented AutoLayout by using NSLayoutConstraint in every screen of the app in accordance with the design that our designer has done.